Review of Thick As Thieves

 Reviewed by R. Murry

 Mr. Low’s writing of Alan Stewart’s becoming an adult is persuading, where you cannot feel for the character and his plight.
-Moving through each fast pace chapter after chapter, the reader is involved, and can emphasize with the illegal decisions Alan makes through happenstance – one major choice after another.
+Moving through each fast pace chapter after chapter, the reader is involved and can emphasize with the illegal decisions Alan makes through happenstance – one primary choice after another.

-His father, a union detective in Seattle, Washington, is murder.
+His father, a union detective in Seattle, Washington, is murdered.
 This is the starting point of Alan’s self-imposed resolution to avenge his father’s brutal killing by local thugs.
-In his quest, he investigates the coming and goings of his father, leading him to the union’s door.
+In his quest, he investigates the comings and goings of his father, leading him to the union’s door.

-He resolves that they are not the culprits, after kind honest encounters with Mr. Brinkman, the union’s boss, who turns out to be a very important key in Alan’s development into adulthood.
-And here is where he meets Vic, his father’s ex-partner, who becomes Alan’s mentor in street smarts, sex, crime and murder – all on a higher moral standard than the real criminals that are out to get them.
+He resolves that they are not the culprits, after kind, honest encounters with Mr. Brinkman, the union’s boss, who turns out to be a critical key in Alan’s development into adulthood.
+And here is where he meets Vic, his father’s ex-partner, who becomes Alan’s mentor in street smarts, sex, crime, and murder – all on a higher moral standard than the real criminals that are out to get them.

-Of course there is money involved.
+Of course, there is money involved.
 Greed and power are the motivators of the thugs’ leader, who is one of Seattle’s finest and can’t shake his Prohibition persona.
 In those days, the moral ground was falsely taken by the police.
-He is after thousands of gold certificates that he believes Alan’s father McAlister and Vic have – a another sub plot that brings about the clashes of the law against the union.
+He is after thousands of gold certificates that he believes Alan’s father McAlister and Vic have – an another subplot that brings about the clashes of the law against the union.

-Mr. Low does leave you hanging in a good way on a couple of minor points so you’ll read his sequel.
+Mr. Low does leave you hanging in a right way on a couple of minor points so you’ll read this sequel.
 It’s on my book-to-read list.
-Alan Stewart’s transition from young man to a young detective is a story that is a must read for Law and Order lovers.
+Alan Stewart’s transition from young man to a young detective is a story that is a must-read for Law and Order lovers.